-Over the last 32 years, AFV has been awarded the animal control and sheltering contract for the Cities of Lake Elsinore, Canyon Lake, Wildomar, Menifee, Murrieta, and Temecula.
-AFV has provided animal control and sheltering for the Pala tribal hall.
-AFV is currently providing animal control and sheltering on an as-needed basis with the Pauma, Rincon & Pachanga Indian tribal halls.

-AFV has a seven-member board of directors.
+Over the last 29 years, AFV has been awarded the animal control and sheltering contract for the Cities of Canyon Lake, Murrieta, and Temecula.
+In August 2009 AFV contracted with the City of Wildomar to provide animal control and sheltering for the city's animals.
+AFV has provided animal control and sheltering for the Pala & Rincon tribal halls.
+AFV is currently providing animal control and sheltering on an as-needed basis with the Pauma Indian tribal hall.
+AFV has provided animal control services for Pechanga Reservation and has trained all of the Pechanga Rangers on animal handling and animal control procedures.
+On July 1, 2010, AFV contracted to provide animal control services to the City of Menifee.